ENEMYoftheSUN/types-vectory/README.md

-Typescreipt types for Vector class.
+Typescript types for Vector class.
 Work in progress.

 Original class by broadsw0rd :